Convoy QP 13

-Convoy QP 13 was an Arctic convoy of the PQ/QP series which ran during the Second World War.
-It was the thirteenth of the numbered series of convoys of merchant ships westbound from the Arctic ports of Arkhangelsk and Murmansk to the United Kingdom, Iceland, and North America.
+Convoy QP 13 was an Arctic convoy of the PQ–QP series that ran during the Second World War.
+It was the thirteenth of the numbered series of return convoys of merchant ships westbound from the Arctic ports of Arkhangelsk and Murmansk to Britain, Iceland and North America.
+Greater ship losses from the increased number of aircraft and U-boats sent to Norway had caused some senior British naval officers to advocate the suspension of convoys for the summer but this was rejected by the political leaderships in Britain, the US and the USSR.
+The German transfer of cruisers and battleships to Norway during the year created opportunities for the Germans to adopt combined arms tactics that had contributed to increased ship losses during the year.